atlp-rwanda/phantom-be-codebandits/README.md

 You can configure the application with the following [environment variables]:

-> Refer to the `.env.sample.md` file for the configuration required
+> Refer to the `.env.sample` file for the configuration required

 #### Docker container for testing